Macroscopic fluctuation theory of interacting Brownian particles: The thermal de Broglie wavelength

 \section{The thermal de Broglie wavelength}

 In this Appendix, we show that, although the thermal de Broglie wavelength $\ell_0 = \sqrt{\beta h^2/(2 \pi m)}$ appears explicitly in the expression of the partition function~\eqref{eq:DefPartFct}, it is actually not involved in the pressure $P(\rho)$, and thus neither in the diffusion coefficient~\eqref{eq:DiffCoef}.
-To this end, we first compute the grand canonical partition function
+Note that the full partition function~\eqref{eq:DefFullPartFct} involves an integration over the momentum degrees of freedom, which are irrelevant here since we consider an overdamped dynamics.
+This integration is at the origin of the appearance of the parameter $\ell_0$ in the normalisation of the partition function~\eqref{eq:DefPartFct}.